Part of the law series of articles.

 The Constitution may not be suspended.

-- Citizens may petition for constitutional amendment through municipal assemblies.
+- Citizens may petition for constitutional amendment through the petition cascade.

 - Republic Assemblies may initiate amendments through Regional Commonwealth coordination.